-The BOOTSTRAP-LV algorithm, shown in Figure 3, first estimates the estimation variance of each potential learning example (the LV).
-If the LV is high, we infer that this example is not well captured by the model given the available data.
+The BOOTSTRAP-LV algorithm, shown in figure 3, first estimates the local variance of each potential training example.
+If the LV is high, the algorithm infers that this input is not well captured by the model given the available data.
 The local variance also reflects the potential error reduction if this variance were reduced as more examples become available for the learner.
-BOOTSTRAP-LV then employs the LV estimations together with a specialized sampling procedure to identify the examples that are particularly likely to reduce the average estimation error across the entire example space (i.e., generalization error) the most.
-We first describe the estimation of the estimation variance.
+BOOTSTRAP-LV then employs the LV estimations together with a specialized sampling procedure to identify the examples that are particularly likely to reduce the average estimation error across the entire example space (i.e., the generalization error) the most.
+We first describe the estimation of the local variance.
 We then will discuss the sampling procedure.

 Given that an efficient closed-form estimation of the local variance may not be obtained for arbitrary learners, we estimate it empirically.
 The variance stems from the estimation being induced from a random sample.
-We therefore emulate a series of samples by generating a set of k bootstrap subsamples (Efron and Tibshirani, 1993) $B_j$ , j=1,...,k from L. We generate a set of models by applying the inducer I to each bootstrap sample $B_j$ , resulting in k estimators $E_j$ , j=1,...,k.
-To calculate the estimated variance, for each example in $x_i \in UL$ , we estimate the variance among CPEs predicted by the estimators $\{E_j\}$ .
+We therefore emulate a series of samples by generating a set of k bootstrap subsamples (Efron & Tibshirani, 1993) B_j , j = 1, ..., k from L. We generate a set of models by applying the inducer I to each bootstrap sample B_j , resulting in k estimators E_j , j = 1, ..., k.
+To calculate the estimated variance, for each example in $x_i \in UL$, we estimate the variance among CPEs predicted by the estimators $\{E_j\}$.
 Finally, each example in $x_i \in UL$ is assigned an effectiveness score that is proportional to its local variance.